 What do you guys do?
 (UK IEEE Branch)

 IEEE does a lot of things.
 For those who like to program, we host IEEEXtreme, a 24 hour programming competition where you can compete to be on the IEEE software team, and we also have a robot that needs programmed every year.
 For those who like electrical or mechanical aspects, we have the robotics team.
 If you like to present, you should consider joining the IEEE Ethics Team.
 If you like to design, we also have a Web Design group and a T-Shirt Design group.
-We also have a lot of fun activities that IEEE members are welcome to participate in, the biggest one being SoutheastCon, a large conference that will be held in Charlotte, NC this year.
+We also have a lot of fun activities that IEEE members are welcome to participate in, the biggest one being SoutheastCon, which you can see that event tab for more details!

 How often and when are your meetings?
 What do you do during meetings?

-Student Branch meetings happen on the first Tuesday of every month, from 6:30-7:30 PM.
+Student Branch meetings happen usually once a month with an announcement email sent out beforehand.
 During these meetings, we will usually have a speaker who will discuss something interesting within the CS/COE/EE/ME realm.

 Hardware Team meetings will happen weekly.
 During these meetings, we work on the robot to prepare it for the competition at SoutheastCon.

 Why should I join?
 What can IEEE do for me?

 There are a lot of benefits that come with joining IEEE.
 By joining the national organization, you join a network of thousands of professionals.
 By joining the student branch, you will get the opportunity to meet professionals from the Lexington area, expand your learning opportunities, and add to your resume, as well as have a lot of fun while learning more about your major.

 I’m a mechanical engineer.
 What would I do in IEEE?